 Nikon manufactures the semiconductor lithography systems essential to semiconductor production.
 After customers finish using these systems, Nikon buys them back, restores their parts and components, and resells them.
-Nikon launched this business initiative to reuse the systems in 2000—ahead of its competitors in the industry.
-By March 2018, 371 systems had been resold, effectively reducing the materials that would have been disposed of by about 3,600 tons.
-Lithography systems have grown larger in size with advancements in semiconductor products, so their reuse has become increasingly important for reducing waste matter.
+Nikon launched this business initiative to reuse the systems in 2000 — ahead of its competitors in the industry.
+By March 2020, 402 systems had been resold, effectively reducing waste materials that would have been disposed of by about 3,700 tons.
+Lithography systems have grown larger in size with advancements in semiconductor products, so their reuse has become increasingly important for reducing waste materials.

 Nikon has also promoted reuse and reduce initiatives for the projection lenses fitted in these lithography systems.
 While these systems have an operational life of more than 20 years, the projection lenses gradually deteriorate due to ultraviolet rays and other light sources.
-When they reach the end of their service life, Nikon refurbishes the lenses.
-By using these replacement lenses that meet latest specifications, Nikon enables the lithography equipment to be used for a longer period, reducing waste and realizing higher quality products.
+When they reach the end of their service life, Nikon replaces the entire projection lens unit with a new one.
+By doing so, Nikon enables lithography systems not only to be used for a longer period, but also reduces waste while realizing higher quality products.

-Nikon’s solutions for assembling complete lithography systems from multiple components and replacing their lenses
+Nikon's solutions for assembling complete lithography systems from units no longer used

-Nikon applies specialized techniques in its reuse and reduce initiatives
+Nikon applies various specialized techniques in its reuse and reduce initiatives.

-Lithography systems are comprised of many separate units, from glass components and mechanical parts to electrical components, exposure devices and air conditioners.
+Lithography systems comprise many separate units, from glass components and mechanical parts to electrical components, exposure devices and air conditioners.
 If just one of these units deteriorates in quality, the system cannot operate properly.
-Therefore, Nikon purchases lithography systems that customers no longer use, collects the usable units from numerous systems and assembles them into new systems.
-It also collects the parts of any remaining units for reuse as replacement parts.
+Therefore, Nikon purchases lithography systems that customers no longer use, collects the usable units from numerous lithography systems and assembles them into new systems.
+It also collects the parts of any remaining units for reuse as replacements.

-Nikon’s services include exchanging the projection lenses of customers’ old lithography systems and restoring them so they can be used for longer.
-In the past, this required bringing the entire system to a production plant, but Nikon has simplified this process by taking only the lenses to the customer’s facilities and replacing them on-site.
+Nikon's services include exchanging the projection lenses of used lithography systems from customers' plants and restoring them so they can be used for longer.
+In the past, this required bringing the entire lithography system to a Nikon's plant, but Nikon has simplified this process by taking only the lenses to the customers' facilities and replacing them on-site.
 This results in less fuel used for transportation and overall energy savings.

-All of Nikon’s group companies involved in manufacturing lithography equipment are working together to promote these services.
+All of Nikon's group companies involved in manufacturing lithography systems are working together to promote these services.

-Along with its efforts to reuse semiconductor lithography equipment and reduce waste, Nikon aims to recycle resources in all of its products.
-Measures for saving resources and reducing waste are carried out at every stage of operations, from product development and design through to production and sales.
+Along with its efforts to reuse semiconductor lithography systems and reduce waste, Nikon aims to recycle resources in all of its products.
+Measures for saving resources and reducing waste are carried out during all processes, from product development and design through to production and sales.
 The entire Nikon Group is committed to realizing a resource-circulating society.